This blog was written by Spencer Baucke and updated for 2023 by Gavin Pedersen.

-In this blog, we’ll cover how to create a Measures Table in Power BI by using some fairly straightforward techniques.
+In this blog, we’ll provide steps on how to quickly create a measures table in Power BI with a few short steps.

 What’s a Measures Table From Power BI?